Bumi Hills Safari Lodge is located in the Matusadona National Park on the shore of Lake Kariba.

 Cost of meal e.g. lunch: Included

-Drinks included: Drinks aer included except for premium branded wines and spirits.
+Drinks included: Included except for premium wines and spirits

 Attitude towards children: Bumi Hills Safari Lodge welcomes children over the age of 10 years.